BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 ## Prepare the data files (and some revision exercises)
 For this session, we need to prepare some data files for demonstration and we'll also need to create some directories.
+If you do have a HPC account on either `phoenix` or eRSA, it might be good practice to use this account today.
+All the tools we discuss will be installed natively there and everything will run much faster than using your `/u/` drive on `Gt Bash`

+(If using the HPC option, type `echo $SHELL` when you first login and make sure you get `/bin/bash` as the answer.
+If you get `/bin/tcsh` either type the command `bash`, or call a tutor over for help.)

 ```
 cd ~